AccelerateHS/accelerate/README.md

 Here is a list of features that are currently missing:

- * The CUDA backend does not support arrays of type Char and Bool at the moment.
  * Preliminary API (parts of the API may still change in subsequent releases)